lk-geimfari/awesomo/languages/PYTHON.md

 [the documentation](https://hypothesis.readthedocs.io) to get started; or [the repo](https://github.com/HypothesisWorks/hypothesis-python) to contribute.

+## I

+[**imgclsmob**](https://github.com/osmr/imgclsmob) is a repository that contains implementations of many pretrained image classification models and more.
+Supports many popular ML frameworks like TensorFlow, PyTorch, MXNet, etc.

 ## J

 [**Jinja2**](https://github.com/pallets/jinja) is a template engine written in pure Python.
 It provides a Django inspired non-XML syntax but supports inline expressions and an optional sandboxed environment.